astaba/ostep-homework/ch08-cpu-sched-mlfq/README.md

                         length of allotment (if not using -A) -Q QUANTUMLIST, --quantumList=QUANTUMLIST
-                        length of time slice per queue level, specified as x,y,z,... where x is the quantum length for the highest priority queue, y the next highest, and so forth
+                        length of time slice per queue level, specified as
+                # NOTE: x,y,z,... where x is the quantum length for the
+                        highest priority queue, y the next highest, and so forth
   -A ALLOTMENTLIST, --allotmentList=ALLOTMENTLIST
-                        length of time allotment per queue level, specified as x,y,z,... where x is the # of time slices for the highest priority queue, y the next highest, and so forth
+                        length of time allotment per queue level, specified as
+                # NOTE: x,y,z,... where x is the # of time slices for the
+                        highest priority queue, y the next highest, and so forth
   -j NUMJOBS, --numJobs=NUMJOBS